ckessler2/phd/Alsomitra_NNCS/Reachability/README.md

 </p>

 In order for CORA to execute within a readonable time and still return an accurate and useful result, some changes were made to the dynamic equations and reachability setup:
-- Equations
+- Equations - these needed simplification otherwise the symbolic hessian matrix was too large, requiring a long time to compute.
     - Item 2
-- Item 3
+- Reachability